Posted By

 The decline of cookies is not the only way it is becoming more difficult to track customers.
 The average app has six trackers that collect data, which can be sold online.
 Apple’s new App Tracking Transparency feature requires the user’s permission to do this.

 This is damaging for the likes of Facebook and its partners.
-Without permission it will not be possible to track whether a user saw an ad on Instagram, searched for the company on Google, and used the website to buy a product.
-Facebook says Apple’s new feature will decrease its 2022 sales by 10-billion dollars.
-COO Sheryl Sandberg says it will hurt small businesses that rely on digital advertising to grow and are more dependent than large companies on personalised ads.
+Without permission, it becomes more difficult to track whether a user saw an ad on Instagram, searched for the company on Google, and used the website to buy a product.
+Meta previously estimated that Apple’s App Tracking Transparency changes could reduce advertising revenue by approximately US$10 billion in a single year.
+The company also argued that these changes would disproportionately affect small businesses that rely on digital advertising to grow and that are more dependent than larger companies on personalised advertising.

 Extraordinary Audience Engagement

-These are choppy waters to navigate for marketers with little time to keep abreast of new regulations and new technologies designed to make it harder to find your target audience.
+These are choppy waters to navigate for marketers with little time to keep abreast of new regulations and new technologies designed to make it harder to find their target audience.
 Moving forward, many brands will keep doing what they’ve been doing, with dubious results or potential exposure to fines.
-Those that adapt quickly, will leave their inactive competitors with a problem.
+Those that adapt quickly will leave their inactive competitors with a problem.

 So, in a world where you need permission to serve content, how do you build trust and give people something they value?